Ashtacon/sistine/README.md

 ## Introduction
 SISTINE stands for

-- SI mple
+- SImple
-- S ystem
+- System
-- T o
+- To
-- I nteracting from mqtt In broker-mqtt with
+- Interacting from mqtt public broker with
-- N ode.js and
+- Node.js and
-- E xpress.js
+- Express.js

 and of course Sistine is the name of one of my waifu ^^